PSP-Archive/ARK-4/README.md

   - Works on all PSP models on 6.60 or 6.61 firmwares.
   - Copy or move the `EBOOT.PBP` (or `EBOOT_GO.PBP` renamed to `EBOOT.PBP` if using a PSP Go) from the `Infinity` folder found in the ARK download into `/PSP/GAME/UPDATE`.
   - Run the`Infinity` app using Official Firmware to run the initial installation.
+If you previously had and older Infinity installed when prompted to update please do, as our Infinity version includes the ARK patches to autoboot.
   - Run `Infinity` a second time to configure autoboot by selecting ARK within the Infinity app.
 Run the ARK CFW again to activate.
 ARK will now be automatically activated on boot up.

 </p>